Support Your Immune System 10/20/22

 Foods-see how many colors of veggies and fruits you can eat in each meal.
 Aim for 8-12 servings a day.
-Many natural substances in whole foods help our body fight infection.
+Natural substances in whole foods help our body fight infection.

 - Salad: greens, tomatoes, cucumbers, celery, dandelion greens, calendula flowers, radishes, olives….

 - Be creative!
 Change them up daily or make raw veggie trays